 Please roll the ball under the net to avoid injury.

 Standings will be kept following each week of play.
 Overall match record is the first criterion for league standings, while set record and point differential are kept for tiebreaking purposes.

-Teams post-season tournament seeds shall correspond to its regular-season finish.
-In case of any ties, use the following procedure to determine proper seeds.
+A team’s postseason tournament seed shall correspond to its regular-season finish.
+In case of any ties, the following procedure to determine proper seeds will be used.